+In order to check the bidder's capability of delivering the contract, the buyer may require bidders to be enrolled in certain professional or trade registers.

+They may also require bidders to prove that they hold certain authorisation or memberships.
+Buyers should state these requirements upfront either in the contract notice or the PCS SPD module

-In order to check the bidder's capability of delivering the contract, you may require bidders to be enrolled in certain professional or trade registers.
-For example, if the contract relates to the installation of gas boilers, the buyer may specify that the bidders need to be on the Gas Safe Register.
-You may also require bidders to prove they hold certain authorisation or memberships.
-You should state these requirements upfront either in the [\\Contract Notice\\](#) or the PCS SPD module.
+For example: If the contract relates to the installation of gas boilers, the buyer may specify that the bidders need to be on the Gas Safe Register.